 The First 24 to 48 Hours After Your Surgery

 During the first 24 to 48 hours after your procedure, you may feel tired from the anesthesia and sore from the surgery.
-Dr. Ruff will prescribe pain medication to alleviate most of the discomfort.
+Your surgeon will prescribe pain medication to alleviate most of the discomfort.
 Your discomfort level will improve rapidly after the first 2 days.